britram/draft-trammell-tcpm-spin/draft-trammell-why-measure-rtt.md

   per RTT, so inflight window evolution can be generated at each RTT sample r at t, and summing the number of bytes/packets sent between t - r and t.

-- Changes in the inflight window are can be related to sender reactions to congestion.
+- Changes in the inflight window can be related to sender reactions to congestion.
 For common loss- and ECN-based congestion control protocols such as NewReno {{?RFC6582}} and Cubic {{?RFC8312}}, inflight window reductions are correlated with sender-experienced congestion or loss.